A Brief History of Hash

 A substance as old as hash needs no fancy frills or tricks to enjoy it.
 Its versatility and ease of use are part of the reason it has remained so prevalent.
 You can roll up some hash in a blunt, joint or spliff, preferably among some cannabis flower or your favourite other dried herb.
 You can even pop some hash into a spoon pipe or bong and let it rip.

 Hash, like regular cannabis, is soluble in oil, butter and other fats, so it’s a great tool for making yummy infused edibles.
 Most notably, hash brownies have been popular for decades.
 The ancient Egyptians were rumored to snack on hash throughout the day, whereas ancient Arabic cultures opted to smoke it.

 Fast forward to the present day and, aside from being used in the kitchen, hash can also be further refined into hash oil.
 Hash oil is a gooey, thick substance that can be “dabbed” with an oil rig or loaded into a pen for vaping-- modern day inventions that would knock the socks off any 11th century toker.
 Try it for yourself to see why hash has made waves around the world since, arguably, the beginning of recorded history.

 Ready to try hash for yourself, and experience this ancient wonder?
-Take a look at our catalog of hash at Canna Cabana!
+Take at our online weed catalog!